 print and get full fluid-scan-quality un-degraded by

 image resizing.
 How large a quality print can I make

 from my scan?
 What file size do I need for a scan?

 Should I scan in 16 or 8 bit?
 Total Scanning provides

-external hot-links to help you navigate, explore and
+hot-links to help you navigate, explore, and research many

-- This book can be purchased for $15.00 with any kit, or
+- This book can be purchased for $25.00 with any kit or

 |You are viewing the dry scanned image.